 In this instance it’s advised that you see a GP who may be able to confirm if it was an allergic reaction and how to treat the reaction if it happens again.

 You may also be referred to an allergy specialist who can pin point what foods could be causing the problem and what’s best to avoid.

-If your child has one or more of these symptoms, they could be experiencing an anaphylactic reaction, which is a severe allergic reaction:
+If your child has one or more of these symptoms, they could be experiencing an anaphylaxis, which is a severe allergic reaction: